Captured Knights were always

 revolution to test his men, weapons and strategy.
 They were mercenaries.
 Henry liked this far less.

-Knights meant 44,000 more dead Englishmen at the next battle.
+Knights meant up to 40,000 more dead Englishmen at the next battle.
+Since the English Army would have been smaller than 40,000 the entire army would have been wiped out.
 Henry liked that least of all.

 About the beginning of the 100 years war (in 1300 AD)